DomCastaneda/programming-languages-2020/assignment-3.md

 Each group submits their answer by sending me a link to a github repository via [email using this link](mailto:akurz@chapman.edu?subject=CPSC-354-Assignment-3).

-To assess your work, I will run the code in the file `/solution/round_robin.lc`, so make sure that the functions you implement all run as expected.
+To assess your work, I will run the code in the file `round_robin.lc`, so make sure that the functions you implement all run as expected.

+**You need to include the tests of []() in round_robin.lc.** In particular, upon loading `round-robin.lc`, the function `testAll` should be executed.

 #### Specification

 The library will consist of the following functions.[^types]

     newCList :: elem -> cList
     next :: cList -> cList